khalidelmerrah/project/README.md

 Replace `https://example.com` with your site's property URL in Google Search Console (must include the scheme).

 The script will output the pages returned by the API.
+Use `--limit 100` to show only the first 100 results or `--output urls.txt` to export all fetched URLs to `urls.txt`.
+Progress is automatically saved so the script can resume when API quotas are hit.

 Note that the API does not provide a guaranteed exhaustive list of all indexed pages; it returns only pages that recorded impressions in the selected date range.
+If a quota error stops the download early, rerun the command later and it will continue from where it left off.